Davidrsdiaz/everchess-foundation-solana-hackathon-official/README.md

-# Everchess App Demo - Hackathon Submission
+# Everchess App Demo - Solana Hackathon Submission

 ## Hello Judges!
 Thank you for taking the time to view the Everchess repo and README.md file.